Skip to main content

 You can apply for an extension of your spouse/common-law partner’s stay in Canada at the same time as you apply for your PGWP or they can apply separately (but before their existing status expires).
 Make sure you include all appropriate documentation and the required fee for each person in the application.

 • If your spouse/common-law partner already has a work permit, they can continue working until a decision is made.
-If their work permit is approved, they can continue working without interruption.
+If their work permit extension is approved, they can continue working without interruption.

 • If your spouse or common-law partner already has a work permit, they can continue working only until that permit expires